 Mammalwatching can be an important force for conservation good.
 But it can also disturb or even harm wildlife.
-These guidelines focus maximising the good and minimizing harm.
+These guidelines focus on maximising the good and minimizing harm.
+Please encourage guides and mammalwatchers to follow these guidelines to put the animals' wellbeing first.

 Before you go look to travel with operators - and stay in places - who care about conservation.
-Why not offset your greenhouse gas emissions especially if you fly?
+Try to book locally or ensure your money reaches local communities.
+Why not offset your greenhouse gas emissions?

-Obey the law.
+Obey the law and the local rules.
 Small mammal trapping for instance is prohibited without a permit in many national parks or entire countries.
 Spotlighting is sometimes forbidden.
+Respect local rules and customs about entering private land.
+And you may need to wear a surgical mask to visit great apes.